"Not hard to see why it's England's longest running series, and today, we're showing all seven episodes."

-- Breaking Bad — Four seasons, 46 episodes.
-The first one had 7, the rest 13 each, except for the fifth and final season, with 16 episodes split over two mini seasons of 8.
+- Breaking Bad — Five seasons, 62 episodes.
+The first season had seven episodes, the following three had 13 each, and the fifth and final season had 16 episodes split over two eight-episode mini-seasons.

 - Dollhouse — Two seasons, 13 episodes each.
 This was justified in the first season by it being a mid-season pickup, and in the second by Executive Meddling.

 - Sleepy Hollow— The first season will be 13 episodes, and the show has already been renewed for a 13-episode second season.

 - American Horror Story — Each season is its own self-contained miniseries twelve or thirteen episodes long.

 - It's Always Sunny in Philadelphia — So far there has been 8 seasons.
 Each season averages between 10-13 episodes.
 The longest season has been 15 episodes.

 - Louie — Three seasons of thirteen episodes each, with a fourth on the way.